In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 23. Lilies may lift their silver urns

-👉 She sees white lilies rising beautifully in the peaceful morning light.
+👉 She sees lilies rising gracefully in the beautiful morning light.

 24. In spite of war, in spite of shame.

-👉 She repeats that beauty and purity exist despite war and disgrace.
+👉 She concludes that beauty and purity survive despite war and disgrace.

 🔹 Stanza -6: